tombola/taskplanner_django/docs/implementation.md

 - Site-wide settings configurable in Wagtail admin under Settings → Task Planner Settings
 - `tokens`: CharField containing comma-separated token names (e.g., "SKU, VARIETYNAME")
 - `parent_task_title`: Optional title template for parent task (can use tokens).
 If empty, uses template page title
+- `description`: Optional description template for parent task (can use tokens).
+Prepended to template description
 - `get_token_list()`: Helper method to parse comma-separated tokens into a list

 **TaskGroupTemplate** (Wagtail Page model)
 - Wagtail page type for creating task templates
+- `description`: Optional description for the template (can use tokens).
+Appended to site-wide description
 - `tasks`: StreamField containing TaskBlocks for the task structure
 - Tokens are defined in TaskPlannerSettings (site-wide), not per-page